Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 ![Banner](../../static/img/banner.png)
-# BossRoom - co-op multiplayer RPG built with Unity MLAPI
+# BossRoom - Multiplayer Samples Co-op built with Unity MLAPI

 :::important
 This project is currently experimental.
 :::

-BossRoom is a fully functional co-op multiplayer RPG made in Unity and MLAPI.
+BossRoom is a fully functional Multiplayer Samples Co-op made in Unity and MLAPI.
 It is built to serve as an educational sample that showcases certain typical gameplay patterns that are frequently featured in similar games.

 The intention is that you can use everything in this project as a starting point or as bits and pieces in your own Unity games.

 ## To get the project
  - A release version can be downloaded from the [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/releases) page.
  - Unzip the archive file.
- - You are now ready to Add the project to Unity Hub.
+ - You are now ready to add the project to Unity Hub.

 :::important Compatability
 - The MLAPI supports all major Unity platforms.
 To use the WebGL platform a custom WebGL transport based on web sockets is needed.